-Other Studies on the Effects of Vitamin D:
+Other Studies on Low Vitamin Levels:

 Over the years, scientists have found that too little vitamin D boosts the risk of bladder cancer.
 In addition, people who live in areas with low sunshine appear to be more prone to multiple sclerosis.
 An early report has been confirmed by more recent research.

-Vitamin D, Sunshine and MS:
+Sunshine and MS: